-Alberto Ibargüen is president, CEO and a trustee of the John S. and James L. Knight Foundation.
+Alberto Ibargüen is president of the John S. and James L. Knight Foundation.

 He graduated from Wesleyan University and the University of Pennsylvania Law School.
 Between college and law school, he served in the Peace Corps in Venezuela’s Amazon Territory and was the Peace Corps Programming and Training Officer in Colombia, based in Bogotá.
-After law school, he practiced law in Hartford, Conn., until he joined The Hartford Courant, then Newsday in New York, before moving to Miami.
+After law school, he practiced law in Hartford, Connecticut, until he joined the Hartford Courant, then Newsday in New York, before moving to Miami.

-He is a fellow of the American Academy of Arts & Sciences and a member of MIT’s Visiting Committee for the Media Lab.
+Ibargüen is a fellow of the American Academy of Arts & Sciences and a member of the American Philosophical Society and the Council on Foreign Relations.
 For his work to protect journalists in Latin America, Ibargüen received a Maria Moors Cabot citation from Columbia University.
-Wesleyan University, The George Washington University, University of Miami, Mercer University, the University of Nebraska, Arizona State University and Stephens College have awarded him honorary degrees.
+He has been awarded honorary degrees by several universities, including Wesleyan University, The George Washington University and the University of Miami.